 From Stavanger, Lysebotn is also reachable by ferry, and the ticket price is 140 Norwegian Krones (15 Euros).
 Boats might not operate every day; check the timetable on the Kolumbus website.

 To reach Kjeragbolten from Øygardstølen, just follow the crowds and T-marked trail.
-If you come with a car, the parking fee is 200 NOK (21 Euro).
+If you come by car, the parking fee is 200 NOK (21 Euro).

 If you head from Øygardstølen to Lysebotn, there is an exciting road with hairpin turns, one of them in the middle of the narrow tunnel!
 So slow down when inside; you might get surprised by an unexpected 180 degrees turn!

-Staying near Kjerag – Hauane Bed & Breakfast
+Staying near Kjeragbolten – Hauane Bed & Breakfast

 Still, if you are looking for accommodation near Kjerag, Lysebotn is the place to anchor yourself!
 This means you could start climbing Kjerag before the crowds from Stavanger arrive (which gives you some 2,5 hour advantage time!).